Van Hansis: As the World Turns

-Hansis portrayed Luke Snyder on the CBS soap opera As the World Turns from December 14, 2005 until the show's final episode September 17, 2010.
+Hansis portrayed Luke Snyder on the CBS soap opera As the World Turns from December 14, 2005, until the show's final episode September 17, 2010.
 Luke, previously played by Jake Weary, is the son of one of the series' long running supercouples, Holden and Lily Snyder (played by Jon Hensley and Martha Byrne, later Noelle Beck).
 Shortly after Hansis took over the role, the character came out as gay on May 9, 2006.
 Luke subsequently became involved in a romance with another male character, a pairing eventually hailed as the first gay supercouple in American soap opera history.
-The August 17, 2007 kiss between Luke and Noah Mayer (played by Jake Silbermann) was the first ever gay male kiss on an American daytime drama.
+The August 17, 2007, kiss between Luke and Noah Mayer (played by Jake Silbermann) was the first ever gay male kiss on an American daytime drama.
 Hansis was nominated for a Daytime Emmy Award for portraying Luke in 2007, 2008 and 2009.

 Other projects

 From September 2007 to mid-January 2008, Hansis appeared off-Broadway as Lance Sussman in a production of Charles Busch's Die, Mommie, Die!.

 In 2011, Hansis guest starred in the Psych episode "This Episode Sucks" as Adrian Viccellio, and the Nikita episode "Clawback" as Yuri Levrov.
-He next appeared in the 2012 The Mentalist episode "Red Is The New Black" as Derek.
+He next appeared in the 2012 The Mentalist episode "Red Is the New Black" as Derek.

 In 2012, Hansis began starring as Thom in the dark comedy web series EastSiders, which explores the aftermath of infidelity on a gay couple in Silverlake, Los Angeles.
 He has been nominated for two Indie Series Awards for the role, in 2014 and 2016, as well as a 2016 Daytime Emmy nomination.

 Hansis starred as Danny Hill in the thriller film Occupant, which premiered on the opening night of the Gotham Screen Film Festival & Screenplay Contest in New York City on October 14, 2011.
 He next appeared as Jess Gibson in the 2013 horror film Devil May Call.
-In 2015, Hansis starred as Dusty in the LGBT mystery film Kiss Me, Kill Me.
+In 2015, Hansis starred as Dusty in Kiss Me, Kill Me.

+In September 2024, it was announced Hansis had been cast as Lucas Jones on General Hospital.
+He made his first episodic appearance on October 4 of the same year.